This Time is Different: An Observability Perspective on Time Series Foundation Models

 Thus, our final approach predominantly preserves causality while substantially enhancing forecasting performance, particularly for highly nonstationary series.
 Additional technical and implementation details are provided in \aref{input_output_scaling_appendix}.

 \textbf{Proportional factorized attention to judiciously capture variate interactions.} We design \toto to natively handle multivariate forecasting by analyzing relationships in the time dimension (“time-wise” interactions) and the variate dimension (“variate-wise” interactions).
 While prior works that do not utilize variate-wise relationships (such as PatchTST \cite{Nie2023} and TimesFM \cite{das2024a}) can still achieve competitive performance on multivariate datasets, other studies (e.g. \citet{Woo2024}) have shown benefits from including variate-wise attention in ablations.
-However, observability metrics are often high-cardinality, multivariate time series, and a full attention schema simultaneously attending to both the time and variate dimensions (as in \citet{Woo2024}) can be computationally costly.
+However, observability metrics are often high-cardinality, multivariate time series, and a full attention schema simultaneously attending to both the time and variate dimensions (also in \citet{Woo2024}) can be computationally costly.

 Drawing from our experience that time relationships are often more important than cross-variate relationships, we propose a relaxation of factorized attention.
-Factorized attention strictly alternates attention operations in the time and variate dimensions, allowing for time and variate mixing with lower algorithmic complexity \cite{zhang2023crossformer, Rao2021, Arnab2021}.
-Our design provides more granular control over the relative proportion of time-wise and variate-wise interactions.
+Factorized attention alternates attention operations in the time and variate dimensions, allowing for time and variate mixing with lower algorithmic complexity \cite{zhang2023crossformer, Rao2021, Arnab2021, gao2024building}.
+While prior works typically apply both variate-wise and time-wise attention in each layer, our design provides more granular control over the relative proportion of time-wise and variate-wise interactions.
 Specifically, each transformer block has attention along only a single axis, and we can change the ratio of time-wise to variate-wise transformer blocks as a hyperparameter (as illustrated in Figure~\ref{fig:architecture}C). \toto uses an 11:1 ratio (11 time-wise transformer blocks followed by a single variate-wise transformer block), which we found via hyperparameter optimization (see \aref{hyperparameter_optimization}).

+In \sref{app:efficiency}, we observe that \toto scales significantly better with increasing variates when compared to other TSFMs, consistently achieving the lowest CUDA time in its forward pass pass when the number variates is greater than 30.